CzerPDX/student-repo-fullstack/notes/node-demo/node-notes.md

 * The request argument has a URL property (`request.url`) as well as many other properties that we can use to define routes.

 ##### src/03-routing.js will contain examples of routing

+## Reading from a file

+* To read a file in Node.js we can use another built-in module, the `fs` module and the `readFile()` method
+  * The default encoding is utf8
+  * `fs` will be our default way to access the file system.
+* We can use the same module to write, append, update, rename, or delete files.